isaiasvr0225/vue-contador/README.md

 This simple counter page was developed with Vue 3 in Vite.

-Youn can try it in using the next Netlify web page: <a href="https://vue-counter-75.netlify.app" target="_blank">Vue-counter</a>
+Youn can try it in the next Netlify web page: <a href="https://vue-counter-75.netlify.app" target="_blank">Vue-counter</a>

 ## Recommended IDE Setup